 Devil is in the detail

 So far so good.
 But, some experts say actual implementation remains problematic.
 Shalini Bhutani, a biodiversity specialist at environmental organization, Kalpavriksh, in India, says the Protocol essentially relies on how effectively a resource-providing country sets up its own national ABS regulations.

 “But India's biodiversity regime and technical and administrative capacity remain weak,” Bhutani says.
 “Implementing ABS is a challenge at all levels.”
-That's despite the fact that the country passed a Biodiversity Act in 2002 and has some experience with
+That's despite the fact that the country passed a Biodiversity Act in 2002 and has some experience with access agreements.

 She points to a 2007 agreement that India's National Biodiversity Authority entered with Pepsi India under which the drinks maker paid around 64,000 Euros to access a type of dry sea weed from the Gulf of Munnar area in the southern state of Tamil Nadu and export it to South East Asia for commercial utilization in the food and cosmetics industry.

 But local communities in Tamil Nadu are yet to see the benefits, Bhutani says.
 “We don't have a system in place to monitor the post-access process,” she says.
 “And that means there are serious questions about whether the benefits will really be shared and whether they will trickle down to local communities and be plowed back into biodiversity conservation in the long run.”

 And, with indigenous communities being some of the poorest groups in India, Bhutani says they often lack a lobby to push their demands for equitable sharing of benefits from the government.